College of Visual and Performing Arts - Learning Outcomes

 -

-BFA in Communication Design
+Communication Design (BFA)

 - Solve communication problems through research and development.